(Oct 22 note: Photos related to this post will be posted later this week.)

 It was 6:40 am.
-I was heading downhill to Kakri.
-They said the village was about 30 minutes of walk away.
-There was one brief moment of confusion when I couldnt find the path that disappeared into the excess soil from the road work.
+I was heading downhill to Kankri.
+I was told that the village was about 30 minutes of walk away.
+There was one brief moment of confusion when I couldn’t find the path that disappeared into the excess soil from the road work.
 I made a couple of jumps and found the path.

 I felt another pinch on the same spot of left knee.
 I thought about yesterday’s walk.
 I could feel pain on calf.
 And on both legs.
-Thighs were paining too.
-But this particular pinch, piercing pain, was different.
-For calf or thigh pain walking more is the way of cure.
+Thighs were hurting too.
+But this particular pinch, piercing, was different.
+Walking more is the way of cure for a calf or thigh pain.
 Muscles get used to with the process in a matter of hours.
-I wasn’t worried about those pains.
+I wasn’t worried about that.
 But this pain had a needling effect.

-This pain started to grow as I walked.
+And it started to grow as I continued to walk.
 Soon I was limping.
-It took me 1.5 hours to cover the trail that others had said I would cover in 30 minutes.
+It took me an hour and a half to cover the trail that others had said I would do in 30 minutes.
 I think I could have walked that distance in 45 minutes if my knee hadn’t let me down.
-Now I was hardly dragging myself on the route stopping mainly to give the knee some rest and to take photos of two dense neighborhoods of Kakri village.
+Now I was dragging myself with great difficulty on the route stopping mainly to give the knee some rest and to take photos of two dense neighborhoods of Kankri village.

 By the time I reached the village I had realized that I must hire a porter to carry my baggage.
-But I knew that the bag, weighting around 7 kilos, wasn’t the real problem.
+But I knew that the rucksack, weighting around 7 kilos, wasn’t the real problem.
 I understood that I was into a serious problem that had very less to do with the load on my shoulder.
 Still I asked about porter with the first man I encountered in the village.
-All unemployed boys in the village had been employed these days at the road project, the man said.
-I had very slim chance of finding a porter, he said.
+All unemployed boys in the village have been employed these days at the road project, the man said.
+I had slim chance of finding a porter.

 I rested for an hour.